Lina-Elsharkawy/Sports-Image-Classification/README.md

-# 🏀🏏 Sports Image Classification using CNN 🧠📸
+# Sports Image Classification using CNN
-*A Deep Learning project that teaches a CNN to spot the difference between football and fencing.*
+*A Deep Learning project that teaches a CNN to spot the difference between different sports.*

 ---